artemplv/QuickChat-AI/README.md

 `Handlebars` library is used for HTML templates and `Sass` preprocessor is used for styling.

 ### Node, Express, MongoDB
-`Express.js` is used to serve information to the frontend.
+`Express.js` is used to implement the API server.
 Data is stored and manipulated with `MongoDB` and `Mongoose`.
 Cloudinary services are utilized to handle media attachments.

 The backend runs in `Node.js` environment, the source code is at [messenger-back](https://github.com/artemplv/messenger-back).